LTUC/amman-dotnet-401d2/Curriculum/Class11/facilitator/Resources/MVC.md

 go to the url, and append to it the proper parameters and values using the url query syntax.
 Make the action within the controller relay back out to the user the values they put in.

-Now show them what it looks like when you append a url, they should be able to see the values that are being brough in.
+Now show them what it looks like when you append a url, they should be able to see the values that are being brought in.

-This is called "Model Binding." the model is able to see the values it is supposed to accept, and then associates them to the correct paramters from the query, assuming the names are exactly the same.
+This is called "Model Binding." the model is able to see the values it is supposed to accept, and then associates them to the correct parameters from the query, assuming the names are exactly the same.

 It is important for the students to know that Controller are in charge of the routing.
 I like to put in the analogy of the "Traffic Cop".